 Common Mistakes in Clothing Production

 Clothing production has a steep learning curve.
 Most mistakes can be avoided, but you need to be aware of them.
-These are the mistakes we most often see at Atelier Jungles, and what you can do about them.
+Here are the mistakes we most often see at Atelier Jungles, and what you can do about them.

-1. Engaging a clothing manufacturer too late
+1. Engaging a clothing producer too late

 2. Unclear or vague briefing